A6: Exceedance of damaging levels of nutrient nitrogen deposition on ecosystems

 2019-2021 99.90

-The percentage area of sensitive habitats in England where nutrient nitrogen deposition exceeded critical load has remained constant at 100% across the years for which data are available (3-year moving average time periods 2002-2004 to 2019-2021).
+The percentage area of sensitive habitats in England where nutrient nitrogen deposition exceeded critical load remained between 99.9% and 100.0% from 2002-2004 to 2019-2021 (3-year moving average time periods).
+In the most recent time period, 2020-2022, the percentage area fell to 99.3% - the lowest value in the time series so far.
 Nutrient nitrogen deposition has fallen, but still exceeds the thresholds of harm.
+See component A6ii for more information on the magnitude of the nutrient-nitrogen exceedance.

 Assessment of change

-Change since 2018 has also been assessed.
-Little or no change was observed for the exceedance of damaging levels of nutrient nitrogen deposition on ecosystems since 2018.
-However, this result is based on only 4 data points so should be considered as indicative and not evidence of a clear trend.
+There has also been little or no change observed in exceedance of damaging levels of nutrient nitrogen deposition on ecosystems since the 2016-2018 period.
+However, this result is based on only 5 data points so should be considered as indicative and not evidence of a clear trend.

 Further information on this assessment, along with details on the methodology, is provided in the Assessment background page.
 Summaries by 25 Year Environment Plan goal and information on indicator links are presented in the Assessment results pages.